nightscout/trio-docs/docs/index.md

 Trio is an automated insulin delivery system for iOS based on the [OpenAPS algorithm](https://github.com/OpenAPS/oref0) with [adaptations for Trio](https://github.com/nightscout/trio-oref).

-The project started as Ivan Valkou's [FreeAPS X](https://github.com/ivalkou/freeaps) implementation of the OpenAPS algorithm for iPhone and later forked and rebranded as iAPS.
-Since then, many developers have contributed substantial work, leading to a range of new features and enhancements.

-There were differing views on development, open source, and peer review that led to the separation from the iAPS repository and the birth of Trio as a distinct entity.
-This transition marks the project's new phase, symbolizing its evolution and the collaborative development's dynamic nature.

-Trio continues to leverage a variety of frameworks from the DIY looping community and remains at the forefront of DIY diabetes management solutions, constantly evolving with valuable contributions from its community.

 Before starting with Trio, you should evaluate all your closed-loop options, including:

 * Commercial systems such as Medtronic's 780G, Tandem's Control-IQ, or Insulet's Omnipod 5